Implementation of the Product Safety Act (ProdSG)

 The GZD fulfills important tasks in market surveillance.
 It checks products imported from third countries and notifies the market surveillance authorities.
 The market surveillance authorities inform the customs authorities of dangerous or non-compliant products and the latter can identify and report suspicious products more quickly by means of so-called risk profiles.

-German Market Surveillance Forum (Deutsches Marktüberwachungsforum, DMÜF) supports and advises the Federal Government on market surveillance issues within the scope of Regulation (EC) No 765/2008.
+German Market Surveillance Forum (Deutsches Marktüberwachungsforum, DMÜF) supports and advises the Federal Government within the meaning of the national Market Surveillance Act (MüG) on market surveillance issues within the scope of Regulation (EU) 2019/102.